quinncomendant/ChipiChat.lbaction/README.md

 ### Options

 - `api_key`: Your OpenAI API key (default: empty).
+- `default_action`: The action to run when hitting enter after receiving a response. (options: `open`, `insert`, `quicklook`, `largetype`; default: `open`).
 - `max_history_minutes`: Include up to *max_history_minutes* of conversation history in requests (default: `480`).
 - `max_history_tokens`: Include up to *max_tokens* of conversation history in requests (default: `500`).
 - `max_tokens`: The maximum number of [tokens](https://platform.openai.com/docs/api-reference/chat/create#chat/create-max_tokens) to generate (default: `1024`).
 - `model`: Which OpenAI [model](https://platform.openai.com/docs/models/overview) to use (default: `gpt-3.5-turbo`).
 - `system_message`: The [system message](https://platform.openai.com/docs/guides/chat/introduction) to send in requests (default: `You are a helpful assistant to an expert audience.
 Be succinct.
 Limit prose.
 Never repeat the user message.
 Never apologize.
-Never write “As an AI language model…”.`).
+Never write “As an AI language model”.`).
 - `temperature`: What sampling [temperature](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature) to use, between `0.0` and `2.0` (default: `0.1`).
 - `timeout`: How many seconds to wait for a response from the API (default: `15`; note: when using the much slower GPT-4, there is a hard-coded 120 second timeout).
 - `user_message_addendum`: Supplemental instructions that are included with every user message (default: `Be succinct.
 Limit prose.
 Never repeat the user message.`).